Adopting a Child from Morocco FAQs

 Kafala is the Arabic term for sponsorship or guardianship.
 In kafala, the court legally delegates parental authority, and the ‘adopting’ parents agree to support the child.
 Kafala preserves the child’s heritage and identity while allowing the adoptive parents to love and care for the child throughout their lives.
 As part of kafala, the parents agree to raise the child as Sunni Muslim and maintain their first name given to the child in Morocco.
 Because the court grants only kafala or guardianship of the child, the adoptive parents must finalize the adoption after arrival in the United States.
 Depending on individual state guidelines, the finalization can usually be done within the first six months after returning to the US.
 New Beginnings or the family’s home study agency provides adoptive parents with the necessary information to complete the adoption’s finalization.
 Once completed, the child will have automatic US citizenship under the Child Citizenship Act of 2000.
 However, families will need to file the N-600 with USCIS (the United States Citizenship and Information Services) to receive a Certificate of Citizenship.

 The child referral is the information the adoptive family initially learns about the child matched with them.
 It generally includes one or more photographs of the child, videos as available, name, gender, and date of birth of the child.
-Also included are measurements and medical reports from the time the child has been in the care of the orphanage as well as a current developmental milestone assessment report NB will have received the original Arabic and translated version of the abandonment certificate and will provide that with any identifying information of the birth family redacted from the document.
+Also included are measurements and medical reports from the time the child has been in the care of the orphanage as well as a current developmental milestone assessment report.
+NB will have received the original Arabic and translated version of the abandonment certificate and will provide that with any identifying information of the birth family that is available.
 Birth weight of child and circumstances of the birth of the child are not typically available via the referral.